 By learning the bodymind language of symptoms and illness you can learn what is being repressed or ignored in your psyche and emotions and the affect this is having on your physical body. – Deb Shapiro, author of Your Body Speaks Your Mind

-A balanced and holistic approach is a prescription for wellbeing.
-So keep your doctors number close by but also take the power of your health into your own hands.
+Keep your doctors number close by but also take the power of your health into your own hands.
 Your body will thank you for listening to it.
 Your emotional blockages will release freely when they feel welcomed and your quality of life will increase.
-Placebos may not be the miracle cure afterall but what they might be showing us is that we already possess an untold capacity for self-healing.
+Placebos may not be the miracle cure but they are showing us that we already have untold powers for self-healing.

 Jacob Devaney